 At every stage of the reaction we see the release of chlorine.

 Addition of any of the listed compounds will cause a shift in equilibrium.
 For example, the addition of Cyanuric Acid will cause the reaction to shift more to the left.
 However, it takes more and more chemical energy to shift the reaction through subsequent equilibrium points.

-A big factor in determining how much chlorine is released is the pH.
+A big factor in determining the points of equilibrium, and thereby how much chlorine is released, is the pH.

 How pH impacts CYA levels and chlorine

 pH has a significant impact on the formation of hypochlorite from chlorinated cyanuric acid (aka stabilized chlorine).
 The higher the pH the more available hydroxides as a reactant, shifting the equilibrium to the right.
 Inversely, the lower the pH, the more the reaction shifts to the left forming more chlorinated cyanurates.